 - Other ______________

-Beyond the fees themselves, if you’re moving to a community governed by a homeowner’s association, you’ll want to ask about design guidelines, regulations and restrictions.
+Beyond the fees themselves, if you’re moving to a community governed by a homeowner association, you’ll want to ask about design guidelines, regulations and restrictions.
 Your HOA may have rules about what types of businesses you can run out of your home.
-There may also be regulations on building outside structures, painting your home bright colors, parking and more.
-These rules are in place to keep the community looking attractive and well-maintained, which will hopefully help with the resale value of your home down the road.
+There may also be regulations for building outside structures, painting your home bright colors, parking and more.
+These rules are designed to keep the community looking attractive and well-maintained, which will hopefully help with the resale value of your home down the road.